kristianmandrup/react-app-builder/src/components/entity/collection/filter/Filter.md

 # Filter

+- Field for each element (auto-generated depending on format)

+## Generic mappings

+- Boolean : On/Off Slider
+- String: Text Input
+- Integer: Text Input with some numeric validation
+- Integer enum (limites range) : Range slider, Select

+## How?

 Filter consists of a Form that displays the filtering options for the particular entity.

 The Filter form is: